stallman-j/ekonomR/vignettes/rent-increase-calculation.md

 recommended_rent_mid <- start_rent + start_rent*calculated_inflation_mid

 print(paste0("For a starting rent of $",start_rent,", a mid-range estimate for the proposed rent should be $",round(recommended_rent_mid,3)," from a calculated inflation of ",round(calculated_inflation_mid,3)*100,"%."))
-#> [1] "For a starting rent of $1500, a mid-range estimate for the proposed rent should be $1772.392 from a calculated inflation of 18.2%."
+#> [1] "For a starting rent of $1400, a mid-range estimate for the proposed rent should be $1654.232 from a calculated inflation of 18.2%."
 ```
-## Conclusion
+## Conclusion Yale

-Based on the Yale data, a reasonable range of proposal would be somewhere between \$1680 and \$1880, with a middle-range estimate being about \$1770.
+Based on the Yale data, a reasonable range of proposal would be somewhere between \$1564.2 and \$1755.3, with a middle-range estimate being about \$1650.

 # BLS Data